 Clayton grew up in Mississippi.
-He graduated from the University of Southern Mississippi and earned his Masters in Drawing and Painting from East Tennessee State University.
+He graduated from the University of Southern Mississippi and earned his master’s degree in drawing and painting from East Tennessee State University.
 His paintings were shown in solo and group shows at University of Texas El Paso, the Meridian Museum of Art, University of Southern Mississippi and in a traveling show in South Korea.

-Since moving to Olympia, Clayton has shown in university galleries and college galleries and in commercial galleries in Seattle, Tacoma, Olympia and Portland.
-He also writes art criticism and theater reviews for The News Tribune, the Weekly Volcano and OLY ARTS.
+Since moving to Olympia, Clayton has shown in university galleries, college galleries and commercial galleries in Seattle, Tacoma, Olympia and Portland.
+He writes art criticism and theater reviews for The News Tribune, the Weekly Volcano and OLY ARTS.
 Clayton retired from painting in 2009.
 In his artist statement, Clayton writes: